dynamsoft-docs/barcode-reader-docs/performance/read-rate.md

 DPM (Direct Part Marking) Codes, DataMatrix typically, are widely used in industrial part tracking, from electronics manufacturing to automotive assembly.
 They always come with light reflection, low contrast, complex background texture, and other distorted features.
 DBR is able to decode such DPM codes by setting `DPMCRM_GENERAL` mode in parameter [DPMCodeReadingModes]({{ site.parameters_reference }}mirror-mode.html).

 ### Cover Both Normal and Mirrored States
 Sometimes, barcodes can come out in a mirrored orientation compared to the normal orientation (left to right).
 DBR is able to cover both normal and mirrored barcodes by setting `MM_BOTH` mode in parameter [MirrorMode]({{ site.parameters_reference }}image.html).
-If the barcodes you are decoding are of the same state, setting it to `MM_NORMAL` or `MM_MIRROR` can improve the speed without a big effect on read rate.
+If the barcodes you are decoding are of the same state, setting it to only `MM_NORMAL` or `MM_MIRROR` can improve the speed without effecting the read rate.

 ### Comply with Non-standard Barcodes
 In some cases, the barcode may not be generated or printed following the standard.
-DBR is able to decode such non-standard barcodes by setting following parameters to provide information about the non-standard part.
+DBR is able to decode such non-standard barcodes by setting the following parameters to provide information about the non-standard part.

 - [StandardFormat]({{ site.parameters_reference }}standard-format.html) to specify the standard barcode format.
 - [AllModuleDeviation]({{ site.parameters_reference }}all-module-deviation.html) to specify the barcode module size deviation value.